 One of the things I really missed about Melbourne when we first moved to the Peninsula were the yoga studios.
 As is inherent to life in the city, you are blessed with an abundance of everything.
 Health food stores.
 Markets.
 Cheap eats... and of course yoga studios with all of their different styles and classes.

 Sure enough, as we settled into life on the Peninsula we came to discover and experience some incredible studios and practitioners...
 On the whole, classes felt a bit more down-to-earth and community-centric than some of the inner-city studios I had been to.

-We’ll also highlight the studios that are offering online classes until normal practice returns, that way no matter where you are in Melbourne, the Mornington Peninsula or Australia at large you can experience new classes and teachers.
+We wanted to share with you our favourite studios so far, as well as the places on our bucket list.
+We’ll also highlight the studios that are offering online classes, that way no matter where you are in Melbourne, the Mornington Peninsula or Australia you can experience some great new classes and teachers.

 Ocean Beach Yoga, Sorrento

-Just before these latest lockdowns I attended a couple of classes at Ocean Beach Yoga.
+I have attended a couple of classes at Ocean Beach Yoga.
 One of which was with Maggie Carr, the owner of the studio who was so welcoming and accommodating of my needs (practicing in my first trimester).
 The space is flooded with natural light, warmed by the sun in the morning classes, and overlooks the wild landscape of the national park.

 Ocean Beach Yoga is currently offering live-steamed, online classes for free (or by donation) here.